 Planned Peach Stage

 There is a full tilemapping for a mostly completed Peach Stage.
 A Mode Select icon also exists hinting that a Modern Ball stage for Peach was planned.
 Game Genie codes 911-37B-A20 911-78B-A20 C21-34B-F75 will allow you to access the remnants of the Peach Stage.
-There are a few graphical glitches, aside it works as it should.
+A few graphical glitches aside, it works as it should.